GraphiQL

 Query Editor panel

-- Prettify Query – Shift-Ctrl-P – Formats the GraphQL query in the Query Editor.
-It indents code, adds appropriate line breaks, and generally cleans up the query's structure to make it more readable and consistent.
+- Prettify Query – Shift-Ctrl-P – Formats the query in the Query Editor by indenting code, adding line breaks, and cleaning up structure for readability.

-- Copy Query – Shift-Ctrl-C – Click to copy the entire GraphQL query text from the Query Editor to your system's clipboard.
-This is useful for sharing queries, saving them externally, or using them in other tools.
+- Copy Query – Shift-Ctrl-C – Copies the GraphQL query text to the clipboard.
+Use this to share queries, save them externally, or use them in other tools.

-- Merge fragments into Query – Shift-Ctrl-M – Fragments let you define reusable sets of fields.
-This function takes any fragments defined within your query and expands them directly into the main query, showing the full, unfragmented query structure.
-This can help understand the complete query being sent, or for debugging.
+- Merge fragments into Query – Shift-Ctrl-M – Expands fragments defined in the query directly into the main query, showing the full unfragmented structure.
+Use this to understand the complete query or debug issues.

-- Cache – Toggle on or off.
-It controls whether the results of your GraphQL queries are stored locally in your browser's cache.
-When caching is enabled, repeated queries for the same data may be served faster from the local cache, reducing network requests and improving performance.
+- Cache – Toggle on or off to control whether query results are stored in the browser cache.
+When caching is on, repeated queries for the same data are served faster from the cache, reducing network requests.

 - Stored Query – Toggle on or off.
-When on, the system can recognize and use pre-defined query templates.
-This can lead to faster query execution, especially for queries with the same structure but different input parameters (variables), as the system can optimize their processing.
+When on, the system uses predefined query templates to speed up execution for queries with the same structure but different variables.

-The Results/Error Viewer Panel shows the JSON response from the GraphQL server after a query is executed.
+The Results/Error Viewer panel displays the JSON response from the GraphQL server after a query runs.